 Remember that healthy is going to look different on each person, 109 lbs. isn’t going to look healthy on all body frames and heights.
 So shoot for healthy for YOU, get past the stress of what the numbers register on your scale, instead judge your progress by how different you feel, are you sleeping better, is the texture of your skin changing, are your hair and nails looking healthier?
 How are your clothes fitting, most will also see a drastic improvement in their emotional health as well.
 Let me assure you that good health goes way beyond being thin.
 Plenty of folks who are thin are far from being healthy.

 You want to incorporate some form of an exercise program to build better muscle tone, it also keeps your bones stronger to prevent fractures as we age, it improves circulation and lung function, better sleep patterns.
 So part of getting healthier needs to incorporate exercise there is no way around it.
 Our bodies were designed to MOVE!
 If you don’t have time to rock it out at a gym, then go for a walk, or turn on your radio and dance for 20-30 mins. in the comfort of your own home, just move the body, break a sweat and have some fun.

-Lets make 2017 the year that “getting healthier”, takes roots and the journey begins.
+Lets make this the year that “getting healthier”, takes roots and the journey begins.
 No more excuses!

 Jodi Barnett N.D.